 ÁKK sells HUF 76 bln of bonds at auction, over plan

-The ÁKK also sold HUF 33.5 bln of five-year bonds, HUF 8.5 bln over the plan.
-Bids came to HUF 87.9 bln, and the average yield was 1.74%, 9 bps under the benchmark but 32 bps over the yield at the auction two weeks earlier.
+The ÁKK also sold HUF 33.5 bln of five-year bonds, raising its offer by HUF 8.5 bln after dealers bid for HUF 68.1 bln of the papers.
+The average yield was 1.44%, 3 bps below the secondary market benchmark and level with the yield at the previous five-year auction.

 Finally, the ÁKK sold HUF 22.5 bln of ten-year bonds, HUF 7.5 bln over the original offer.
-Dealersʼ bids came to HUF 46.8 bln, while the average yield was 3.11%, 11 bps under the benchmark but 40 bps higher than the yield at the previous auction of the securities.
+Bids reached HUF 73.5 bln, and the average yield was 2.63%, 5 bps under the benchmark and 3 bps higher than the yield at the previous auction.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL